Quick Summary

 - Some features are a bit basic

-8. Nintex eSign (formerly AssureSign)
+8. Best for Regulated Industries using Nintex: Nintex eSign (formerly AssureSign)

 Nintex eSign is an electronic signature solution best suited for medium to large businesses, with a particular focus on sectors like legal, financial services, health, and government.
+It requires integration into the wider Nintex system.

 It’s crafted to streamline the document submission process, with features like electronic signing and tracking within current business workflows.
 This makes it perfect for operations needing to collect, implement, and secure multiple signatures monthly.